 Impact/Immediacy: Groundwater contaminated by poor oil field practices including discharges and spills.
 Domestic water wells to the east and northeast of the Jennings Unit, including two former public water supply wells (PWS) have been impacted.
-A recent spill and observed increase in the chloride levels at the spill location and monitoring well have fundamentally changed the site.
+A recent spill, and observed increase in the chloride levels at the spill location and monitoring well have fundamentally changed the site.
 Immediacy level is rated moderate to high.

 Site Description: The current city water supply well is located west and upstream of the Jennings Unit, and it is not believed to have been impacted by oil field pollution at this time.
 The contaminated wells within the city limits are used for purposes other than human consumption.
 The site is situated within the stream valley of Prairie Dog Creek.
-The monitoring well has been drilled into this alluvium, and the soils are Munjor sandy loam.
-This allows rapid infiltration of spilled fluids into the groundwater.

 Status of Project: Sampling of the monitoring well adjacent to the brine transfer station has established an overall downward trend punctuated by rapid increases in chloride levels, which may be correlated to spills at the transfer station.
 Because the chloride level of the PWS well up gradient of the Jennings Unit has remained steadily at background levels, it is evident that the elevated contamination in the monitoring well is the result of operations on the lease.
 In August 2021, a spill was discovered on the Jennings Unit, approximately 1⁄2 mile east of the PWS well, and 1⁄4 mile west of the monitoring well.
 This spill was significant, and both brine and crude oil impacts to the surface, vegetation, and groundwater have been discovered.
 The groundwater at the site of the spill is approximately 90,000 ppm chloride.
 Following the spill, the monitoring well was sampled, and the chloride found to be 13,000 ppm, up from 60 ppm in 2020.
-Sampling in 2022 indicated that the concentration in the well is 40,500 ppm.
+Sampling in 2022 indicated that the concentration in the well is 40,500 ppm, and it was 18,000 ppm in April of 2023.

 Recommendations for Future Work: Bach Oil Production is the responsible party for contamination on the site.
 Due to the proximity of the recent spill to the PWS well, KDHE assumed the lead for the remedial efforts at this western portion of the site.
-Bach has entered the State Cooperative Program with KDHE, and has retained the services of geologic consultants, and soil remediation companies.
+Bach has entered the State Cooperative Program with KDHE, and has retained the services of geologic consultants and soil remediation companies.
 A geophysical survey was conducted to delineate the extent of the groundwater contamination at the spill location.
 This demonstrated that there is a discrete plume corresponding to the spill, and a separate source responsible for the pollution noted near the brine transfer station.
 Additional geophysics will be conducted, and the RP will be required to remediate the groundwater.

-Control No. Staff Hours/Expenditures Fund Expenditures FY 2022/23 Total 970054-00 30 Hrs. / \$880.13 F 1 2022/25 10tai Current Contamina te Level: 40,500 ppm Cl - (MW- 90,250 ppm Cl - (Reco - Status: 1.
-Site Assessmen t 🗌 2.
-Short Term M Monitoring 3.
+Control No. Staff Hours/Expenditures Fund Expenditures FY 2023/24 Total 970054-00 11 Hrs.
+11 Hrs. / \$331.19 Total Current Contamin nate Level: 18,000 ppm Cl - Status: 1.
+Site Assessme ent 2.
+Short Term Mor nitoring 🗌 3 .
 Investigation 4.
-Long Term Mo onitoring 🔀 5.
-Remediation Plan 6.
+Long Term M Ionitoring X 5.
+Remediation Pla n 6 .
 Installation 7.
-Remediation 8.
+Remediation 🗌 8.
 Post Rem.
-Mo onitoring 9.
+Monit toring 9 .
 Resolved